Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 	1. Data Transformation: Data transformations like logarithmic, square root, and reciprocal can help to reduce skewness in the data.
 Logarithmic transformation is generally used for data that is positively skewed, square root and reciprocal for data that is negatively skewed.
 	2. Binning: Binning is a method of grouping continuous variables into a smaller number of categories.
 It can be used to reduce the effect of outliers and to make the data more symmetrical.

 18. What is IQR?
 How it is been used to detect Outliers.⭐ `Ans:` IQR stands for interquartile range.
 It is a measure of the spread of a dataset that is based on the difference between the 75th percentile (Q3) and the 25th percentile (Q1) of the data.
 To calculate IQR, you first need to find the median (Q2) of the data and then subtract Q1 from Q3.
+- Outliers can18.
+What is IQR?
+How it is been used to detect Outliers.⭐ `Ans:` IQR stands for interquartile range.
+It is a measure of the spread of a dataset that is based on the difference between the 75th percentile (Q3) and the 25th percentile (Q1) of the data.
+To calculate IQR, you first need to find the median (Q2) of the data and then subtract Q1 from Q3.
 	![IQR](https://user-images.githubusercontent.com/44112345/212009455-fe60d8b1-ed02-45d4-9ea0-da4f8e1baca8.JPG)
 - Outliers can be detected using the IQR method by calculating the lower and upper bounds of the data.
 The lower bound is defined as Q1 - 1.5 * IQR, and the upper bound is defined as Q3 + 1.5 * IQR.
 Any data points that fall outside of this range are considered to be outliers.